ietf-wg-cellar/matroska-specification/notes.md

-Because a Matroska File is usually composed of multiple tracks playing at the same time -- video, audio, and subtitles -- to seek properly to a RAP, each selected track must be taken in account.
+Because a Matroska File is usually composed of multiple tracks playing at the same time -- video, audio, and subtitles -- to seek properly to a RAP, each selected track must be taken into account.
 Usually, all audio and subtitle `BlockGroups` or `SimpleBlocks` are RAPs.
 They are independent of each other and can be played randomly.

 On the other hand, video tracks often use references to previous and future frames for better